cxn03651/write_xlsx/workbook.md

     chart = workbook.add_chart(:type => 'bar', :subtype => 'stacked')

-See the [Chart documentation](chart.html#chart) for a list of available chart subtypes.
+See the [Chart Documentation][] for a list of available chart subtypes.

 ##### :name